zoop/zoop-web-sdk/README.md

 }
 ```

-## ZOOP INCOME TAX DEPARTMENT (ITD) GATEWAY (Beta)
+## ZOOP INCOME TAX DEPARTMENT V2.0 (ITD) GATEWAY (Beta)

 <a name="itdIntro"></a>

 ### 1. Introduction

+Income Tax Department holds and verifies the earnings and tax related information of an individual.
-Income Tax Department is the form in which assessee files information about his Income and tax thereon to Income Tax Department.
-The Zoop ITD Gateway allows you to fetch the tax returns of your client and make better business decision.
+Income tax return is a form where a person submits information about his income earned and the tax paid to the Department.
+Whereas 26AS is a consolidated annual tax credit statement of an individual's earnings as per the ITD records.
+The Zoop ITD Gateway allows you to fetch and verify the financial information of your client in order to make better business decisions.

 <a name="itdProcessFlow"></a>